speakeasy-api/openapi-directory/SDKs/smart-me.com/v1/go/README.md

 ### FolderMenu

 * `FolderMenuGet` - Gets the folder menu items (each item might contain child items)
+* `FolderMenuPostForm` - Creates and updates the folder menu items
+* `FolderMenuPostJSON` - Creates and updates the folder menu items
+* `FolderMenuPostRaw` - Creates and updates the folder menu items

 ### FolderSettings

 * `FolderSettingsDelete` - Deletes a folder
 * `FolderSettingsGet` - Gets the settings of a folder or meter
+* `FolderSettingsPostForm` - Add or edit a folder or a meter.
+To add a new folder use and empty ID
+* `FolderSettingsPostJSON` - Add or edit a folder or a meter.
+To add a new folder use and empty ID
-* `FolderSettingsPost` - Add or edit a folder or a meter.
+* `FolderSettingsPostRaw` - Add or edit a folder or a meter.
 To add a new folder use and empty ID

 ### Health